-The ULI/Gerald D. Hines Student Urban Design Competition—now in its 11th year—is an urban design and development challenge for graduate students.
-The Hines Competition challenges multidisciplinary student teams to devise a comprehensive development program for a real, large-scale site.
+The ULI Hines Student Competition is an urban design and development challenge for graduate students.
+The competition engages multidisciplinary student teams to devise a comprehensive development program for a real, large-scale site.
 Teams of five students representing at least three disciplines have two weeks to develop solutions that include drawings, site plans, tables, and market-feasible financial data.

 This is an ideas competition; there is no expectation that any of the submitted schemes will be applied to the site.
-The winning team will receive $50,000 and the finalist teams $10,000 each.
+The winning team receives $50,000 and the finalist teams receive $10,000 each.
 One representative from each finalist team gets an all-expenses-paid site tour in the selected competition city prior to the final presentation.
 All participating finalist students attend the all-expenses-paid final presentation in the host city to select the winner of the competition.

-More than 4,000 students have participated in the Hines Competition since its first year in 2003.
-We conducted a series of interviews with past Hines Competition finalists and winners about their experience competing and how both ULI and the competition have had an impact on their professional lives.
+More than 6,800 students have participated in the ULI Hines Student Competition since its first year in 2003.
+Below, Hines finalists and winners share stories about their competition experience and its impact on their professional lives.